Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 1/Stress.md

 # Stress
 Stress represents mental burdens and trauma.
-When you face mental shock or despair, make the Endure Stress move (page 95).
+When you face mental shock or despair, make the [[Endure Stress]] move.
 As part of that move, you reduce your spirit track by the amount of stress suffered.
 There are five ranks of stress.

 >[!tldr] Ranks of Stress
 >- Troublesome (1 stress): An unsettling incident or frustrating failure.